ModeShape/quickstart/modeshape-cdi/README.md

-Example Using ModeShape from different types of EJBs
+Example Using ModeShape from a JSF application via CDI
 =========================================================

 What is it?
 -----------

-This is a self-contained and deployable Maven 3 project that shows how to get access and use a repository bound in JNDI, from different types of EJBs via a JSF application.
+This is a self-contained and deployable Maven 3 project that shows how to get access and use a repository bound in JNDI, from a JSF application, using only CDI.

 System requirements
 -------------------